boscho87/facebook-connector/README.md

 Some things to do:

-* Create a widget to watch the token status
-* Create Templates for the auth process
 * Create a translation for the german language
-* Rename the vendor to itscoding (from itscoding)
 * Crate a cool Icon
 * Testing
 * Bugfixing